 Grizedale and Satterthwaite

 Grizedale Forest Park offers the perfect day out with an extensive range of paths, picnic areas, forest roads and tracks as well as a great adventure playground for children.
 The sculpture trails are great fun and encourage children to explore the woodland and even gives them a chance to play on one of nature’s own instruments, the forest xylophone.
 The Ridding Wood trail is brilliant for any budding Bear Grylls who make balancing on a suspension bridge over a woodland gill look easy – join them at your peril!
+The Go Ape! attraction in the forest also offers hours of treetop fun for all the family.

 The park has simply stunning views of both Coniston Water and Lake Windermere, as well as the enchanting Grizedale Valley.
 If you are up to it, hike up to the highest point at Carron Crag and enjoy the panoramic view from there.
 Afterwards, head to The Eagles Head in Satterthwaite for a well-deserved bite to eat – you will need to replenish your reserves after that climb!
 Force Forge is further south and is great for those wanting to escape from it all and enjoy the wildlife and river which cascades past this quaint little hamlet.